tony-aw/tinycodet/README.md

 easily import multiple packages under the same alias.
-While one probably wouldn’t want to import **multiple** packages under a **single alias** most of the time, there may be a couple of situations where importing multiple packages into a single alias might be actually preferable:
+While one probably wouldn’t want to import **multiple** packages under a **single alias** most of the time, there may be a couple of situations where importing multiple packages into a single alias may be actually preferable:

+- If multiple packages are meant to work together, constantly switching between the different package name/alias prefixes may eventually become annoying and even syntactically chaotic-looking.
 - A package may have one or several dependencies that are supposed to be loaded together.
 For example: the `tidytable` package essentially needs the `data.table` package to be loaded also.